 Do not use regular detergent even if it says “Scent Free” because in many cases the manufacturing companies use chemical masking agents to cover up the chemical smells used in their products.

-Do not use any fabric softer.
+Do not use any fabric softener.
 Dry your clothes and put them on just before you are ready to leave home.
 If you are not wearing clothes immediately place them in a large new zip-lock bag and store them away from any fragrances until it is time to get dressed.

 Moisturizing Conditioning & Deodorant

-Ask the person you are visiting if they can tolerate refined coconut oil or grapeseed oil.
+Ask the person you are visiting if they can tolerate refined coconut oil, raw coconut oil or grapeseed oil.
 If they can, you can use these oils to moisturize your skin and condition your hair after coming out of the shower.
 Refined coconut oil has less of a smell and is tolerated by many people as is pure grapeseed oil.

 Do not use any type of store-bought deodorant.
 You can mix a pinch of baking soda in 6 tablespoons of water and apply with a rag under your arms.
 You can also slice a lime or lemon and rub under your arms.
-Some people with MCS can tolerate fragrance free deodorants but always ask them before applying.
+Some people with MCS can tolerate fragrance-free deodorants but always ask them before applying.

-Makeup should be avoided unless it is mineral based and fragrance free and it is approved by the person with MCS.
-Some people can tolerate a fragrance free lip balm and mineral based blush but others may not be able to so always ask before using any cosmetic products.
+Makeup should be avoided unless it is mineral based and fragrance-free and it is approved by the person with MCS.
+Some people can tolerate a fragrance-free lip balm and mineral based blush but others may not be able to so always ask before using any cosmetic products.

 Do not dye your hair or do any hair treatments at least 2 weeks before you are planning to visit as chemicals in these products will linger on hair for days and can cause a reaction.